Alonso-del-Arte/chess/doc/Variants.md

 However, we would ask that players exercise judiciousness in taking such trophies.
 For example, if a queen captures an opponent's bishop or rook, there's no need to take the captured piece's miter or parapet, since the queen already has the ability to move as a bishop and as a rook.

+Or that could be enforced by having the bishops, knights and rooks have simple tabs on which to put crowns, miters, manes or parapets, but the queen would have an N-shaped tab that can only accept a knight's mane, and the knight's mane would have a corresponding N-shaped hole.

 ## Atomic